LR32768/SRT_calligraphy/README.md

 drawconvex|picture matrix,contours|draw convex into pictrue matrix
 findcenter|matrix, isimg(bool)=False|when isimg is False,this function accept num matrix(0,1),yet it accept image matrix(0,255)
-findaxis|number matrix|return the axis of the black point calculated by linear regression
+findaxis|number matrix|return the axis of the black point calculated by linear regression matclear|number matrix|clear up the little point in a matrix